jorainer/ClydeClock/readme.md

 -   *Eye.ino*: functions related to the eye (handler functions).

 -   *Mike.ino*: functions related to a connected microphone.
 This can be enables/disabled with the `#define ENABLE_MIKE` in *ClydeClock.ino*.
+    -   `void listenForClaps`: function to evaluate and count noise/sound peaks and start an action depending on the number of e.g. claps in a certain time span.

 -   *Time.ino*: functions related to time and alarm clock.
 This can be enables/disabled with the `#define ENABLE_CLOCK` in *ClydeClock.ino*.